leifb/bitwarden-rbw-krunner-plugin/README.md

 ## Features

-- Search for entries and copy the password to the clipboard
+- Type `"pw <term>"` to search for bitwarden entries
-  - by default, you will need to use the prefix `"pw "`
-  - the password will be copied to the clipboard when pressing `enter`
+  - Copy the password to the clipboard by selecting one (`enter`)
-- Show all info for an entry in a notification by pressing `shift + enter`
+- Show the complete entry in a notification by pressing `shift + enter`
-- Due to the awesome `rbw` CLI, you will be promoted for your password if the local database is locked
-- `rbw` also makes searching fast, since everything is happening locally
 - Quick command for manually syncing the database (default `pws`)
+- Support for multiple profiles / accounts
+  - Switch the profile by typing `pwp <profile>`
+- Searching is relatively fast, since `rbw` is doing the search locally

 ## Requirements